My children’s stories tell true historical and “could-be-true” legendary tales. Contemporary stories usually spring from my personal life.

 Jenny’s Horse presents a problem for a young girl to solve if she is to have her horse, but Grandpa comes to the rescue with a little döstädning.

-Real Friends and Their Children are little histories of the stuffed friends of an arborist, a CPA, a school principal, an art gallery owner, an "app” developer, and even a loved one who is no longer with us, to name a few, told in the voices of their childhood stuffed animals.
+Real Friends and Their Children are little histories of the stuffed friends of an arborist; a CPA; a school principal; an art gallery owner; and even a loved one who is no longer with us, to name a few, told in the voices of their childhood stuffed animals.

 Onesimus’s Vaccine is the true story of an African slave in Boston who had the knowledge of vaccinating against smallpox, which was told to his enslaver and a physician.
 The 1716 virus was sweeping through the town, but it was a hard sell to have anyone accept the new knowledge.
 The harder the men tried to convince people to accept the vaccination, the more the people condemned them.
 An anonymous bomb (Granado) was even thrown through the window of one of the proponents with a note, “COTTON MATHER, You Dog, Dam you; I’ll inoculate you with this, with a Pox to you.”